Mónica Astorga Cremona

-Sister Mónica Astorga Cremona O.C.D. (born Astorga Cremona in 1967) is an Argentine Catholic nun and transgender advocate.
-She is the mother superior of the Monastery of Santa Cruz and San José de Neuquén, a cloistered monastery run by the Order of the Discalced Brothers of the Blessed Virgin Mary of Mount Carmel in Neuquén.
+Sister Mónica Astorga Cremona OCD (born Astorga Cremona in 1967) is an Argentine Catholic nun.
+She is the prioress of the Monastery of Santa Cruz and San José de Neuquén, a cloistered monastery in Neuquén.

 Cremona is the founder of Costa Limay Sustainable Complex for Transgender Women, an affordable housing community.
 She also runs programs to help transgender women find employment.
-Cremona has received recognition for her advocacy work from Pope Francis and has been referred to as the "Nun of the Trans".
+Cremona has received recognition for her advocacy work from Pope Francis.